sinh-png/kha-tuts/en/making-a-ball-avoider-game/README.md

 }
 ```

+You will have to run khamake again (eg: `node kha_path/make html5') to compile our GLSL shader to GLSL ES the same as when you make any change on assets.
+Talk about khamake, you can use `--help` to see list of options.

-And... the rest of the tutorial is in the source codes and their comments.
-I'm not lazy, it's just that I believe in this case, it's easier for us to learn directly from reading the source codes.
+And... the rest of this tutorial is in the source codes and their comments.
+I'm not lazy, it's just that in this case I believe it's easier for us to learn directly from reading the source codes.
 Well...
 Admittedly I'm lazy...

 I hope this tutorial is useful for you, if not what are you doing all the way down here?
 Hope to see you again in our next tutorial!
 (If there ever will be.)